wwwted/ndb-cluster-workshop/labs/Lab_3_backup.md

 ```
 mcm> show status --progressbar mycluster;
 ```
-If you want to re-run recovery just run the Disaster statment over again ;)
+If you want to re-run recovery just run the Disaster statement over again ;)

 **[Back to Agenda](./../README.md)**